 How many documents can a library upload at once with DASH!?

-Libraries will initially be limited to 1,000 documents per day.
+Libraries are limited to 1,000 documents per day.
 There is an additional limit of 300MB per upload – either 1 or multiple files.

 When will documents become available on ebrary?